Get Started with Your Personal Statement

 Strong personal statements aren’t written in a day.
 Give yourself time for each stage of the process.
 If possible take a day or two between drafts (making sure you meet your school, college or employer deadlines of course) as you’re more likely to see typos and possible improvements with fresh eyes.

 Resting between drafts will also help you avoid common pitfalls such as repeating yourself.
-It’s tempting to write the same important point in a range of different ways, but not only is it a waste of valuable space.
-If you have said something once, that’s enough.
+It’s tempting to write the same important point in a range of different ways, but not only is it a waste of valuable space, if you have said something once, that’s enough.

 Your statement may take several weeks to complete, and it can become hard to spot mistakes, this is where enlisting the help of friends, relatives and, of course your tutors can be very useful.
 Asking someone else to read your statement will help you to find any mistakes, and they may be able to offer suggestions for improvement.